 What Goes Into Pad Mee Vermicelli Thai rice noodles

-Vermicelli rice noodles.
+- Vermicelli rice noodles.
 Look for dried angel hair-like rice noodles like the Wai Wai brand in your local Asian market.

-Green onions.
+- Green onions.
 Cut the spring onions into 2-inch pieces.

-Bean sprouts.
+- Bean sprouts.
 Don't skip out on the bean sprouts.
 It adds a unique and crispy taste to the Pad Mee.

-Sweet dark soy sauce.
+- Sweet dark soy sauce.
 The sauce taste gives a sweet, smoky taste and gives the noodles their golden caramelized color.

-Light soy sauce.
+- Light soy sauce.
 Also called thin soy sauce.
 You can use any soy sauce you have.
 Different brands have different saltiness levels.
 Adjust at the end for more flavors.

-White sugar.
+- White sugar.
 Palm sugar or monk fruit sugar works great as substitutes.

-Oil.
+- Oil.
 Use vegetable oil, coconut, avocado, or any high-smoking point oil.

 Important Ingredients Notes for making Authentic Pad Mee

-Angel Hair Rice Noodles
+Angel Hair Rice Noodles for Pad Mee recipe

 The secret sauce for this recipe is the Golden Mountain seasoning sauce.
 The sauce is made from fermented soybeans with added sugar and salt to give the sauce a delicious but not overpowering taste.
 See the image below and use it when going to the Asian market to grab your ingredients.

 A few of my Thai friends and family have told me they use the sauce in many of their stir-fry dishes to add something to their dish.
 I agree.
-It has a unique flavor that differs from all the other sauces I've used.
+It has a unique flavor differs from all the other sauces I've used.
 Read about different Sauces for Thai cooking in this blog post.
 I highly recommend you try out this sauce, too.

 How To Make Pad Mee Vermicelli Thai rice noodles